aprosail/syntax-sugar/README.md

 # Syntax Sugar

-Code more here to code less in your code base.
+Code more here to code less in your codebase.
 This is a utilities library containing useful tools and syntax sugars for Dart.